rug-compling/dact/cookbook/index.md

 treebanks, you may not get any hits.
 In the Lassy Large treebank, many hits are mis-parses.
 But some genuine examples are found!

+## Verb Clusters

+In the Lassy corpora, verb clusters are typically not represented as a single node.
+For instance, the following sentence from Lassy:

+> De reactie was zwakker toen de proefpersonen het geld bij de belastingen zagen terechtkomen .

 ## Antecedents of co-indexed nodes

 Suppose we want to find all nouns which can be used as the direct object of the verb "drinken".